| |

 In front of them is the actual weighing scene which is frequently called "the weighing of the heart".

+On the left lurks the devourer of the dead awaits the result of the examination.
+Of its crocodile head, only the uppermost part (the end) of its jaws survive.
 A red-brown shaggy mane rests on the yellow lion front part which ends at the shoulder and changes into a cumbersome hippopotamus hind quarters.

+Horus (face damaged) adjusts the plumb of the scales, its correctness is guaranteed by the baboon form of Thoth.
 The usual form of Thoth (face damaged), with his scribe's pallet in his left hand, announces the result to Osiris, the sovereign of the deceased.

-Their function is to oversee the examination with the scales and to pass judgement after the declaration of the result of weighing, which Horus then relays to Osiris.
+Above the weighing scene, sit the associate judges: four gods in mummiform with was-sceptres in their hands, each before an offering construction.
+Their function is to oversee the examination with the scales and to pass judgement after the declaration of the result of weighing, which Thoth then relays to Osiris.

 Middle text band

-[An offering which the king gives to Osiris, First of the West, Wennefer,] the Lord of the Sacred land, the Great God, Ruler of Abydos, the Ruler in the Necropolis, the great in Busiris, the eldest in [Heracleopolis], who is in the tomb hills, the First of the horizon.
+[An offering which the king gives to Osiris, First of the West, Wennefer, ] the Lord of the Sacred land, the Great God, Ruler of Abydos, the Ruler in the Necropolis, the great in Busiris, the eldest in [Heracleopolis], who is in the tomb hills, the First of the horizon.

 Who is with the atef-crown, who came from his mothers body, whose body the uraeus snake decorates, the Ba with the secret face in his Ennead of gods, who is in the hills of the western-mountains, the Lord of Praise, to whom obeisance is made.